AI attempt 1: Calls repository, returns a string

 Calculators, validators, transformers — code that takes inputs and returns an answer without calling anything else.
 There are no calls to pin, so the test pins the output directly: given these inputs, expect this result.
 AI keeps freedom over how to compute, zero freedom over what to return.

 The pipeline collapses from three steps to one, because the design artifact is the test specification.
 A decision table is a list of rows, each pinning the expected output at one specific input point.
-The human authors it alongside the UML, in the same design/ folder:
+The human authors it alongside the UML, in the same folder as the diagram (<Participant>.decision.md next to the .puml):

 ---